logo2

 A newspaper article covering the closing of the bottling works explained its former operations (1).
 The bottling works had storage in the basement, the bottling shop on the second floor, family residence on the third floor, and bottling supplies in the attic.
 Harvey's pop was famous in the local area and was not distributed further south than Dollar Bay because the Keweenaw residents consumed all that was produced.
 In later years, Harvey produced gingerale, iron brew, lemon soda, orange, grape, cherry, strawberry, rock and rye, raspberry, and root beer.
 One of the best sellers was lemon soda, which was used for medicinal purposes and shipped to Mayo Clinic and as far as Arizona.

-In the later years, George and Wilmer Harvey ran the business under the firm name, Harvey Bros.
+In the later years, George and Wilmer Harvey ran the business under the firm name Harvey Bros.
 (20).
 Wilmer, who was born on 30 May 1885 at the Delaware Mine (21), moved to California with his family sometime between 1935 and 1940, where he worked as a watchman (22).
 He then died on 20 Sep 1944 at the age of 59 (23).
 George, who was born on 30 Aug 1882 at the Delaware Mine (21), continued the business as proprietor (21,24).
 He was proud that his lemon soda was known throughout the state (24).
 In 1944, the company was given to two employees, Walter Opland and Clarence Goulette (1).
 The business finally closed in 1963 (1).
 George died on 20 Mar 1971 at the age of 88 in Laurium (24).

 At some point, the company changed its name from Calumet Bottling Works to Harvey Bottling Works.
 The first occurrence of "Harvey Bottling Works" that we found was in an ad from Sep 1908.
 Subsequently, a Harvey Bottling Works bottle has a date code for 1909.
 However, the company was still listed as "Calumet Bottling Works" in the 1912 Polk directory (10).
 It was then listed as "Harvey Bottling Works" in the 1916 directory (11).
 The Harvey Bottling Works bottles have R. T. Harvey stated as proprietor and then without "PROP".
 Certainly, he would not have been proprietor after his death in 1915, but he may have stopped being proprietor before then.
+The company had four employees in 1915 (17), five in 1916 (18).

 Newspaper ad - <i>The Calumet News</i>, 09 Sep 1908